-The Certificate of Achievement is awarded only to students in Grades 3-10 who demonstrate outstanding or notable performance on the Sunshine State Standards Reading, Mathematics, Science, and/or Writing tests.
-Grades 11-13 and Adult students are not eligible to receive Certificates of Achievement.
+The Certificate of Achievement is awarded only to students who demonstrate outstanding or notable performance on the Sunshine State Standards Reading, Mathematics, Science, and/or Writing+ tests.
+Students taking the FCAT Retake tests are not eligible to receive Certificates of Achievement.
 If a student is being recognized for more than one subject, the student will receive one certificate listing his/her achievement in all subjects.
 Certificates are not awarded based on the FCAT NRT scores.

-Students may earn a Certificate of Achievement for "Outstanding Performance" in FCAT SSS Reading, Mathematics, Science, and/or Writing.
-In order to earn recognition for "Outstanding Performance," students must earn an achievement level score of 5 on the Reading SSS or Mathematics SSS tests, a scale score of 400 or above on the Science SSS test, or a final score of 6.0 on FCAT Writing.
-Additionally, students may earn a Certificate of Achievement for "Notable Performance" in FCAT Writing.
-To earn recognition for "Notable Performance," Grade 4 students must receive a final score of either 5.0 or 5.5 on FCAT Writing.
+Students may earn a Certificate of Achievement for "Outstanding Performance" in FCAT SSS Reading, Mathematics, Science, and/or Writing+.
+In order to earn recognition for "Outstanding Performance," students must earn an achievement level score of 5 on the Reading SSS or Mathematics SSS tests, a scale score of 400 or above on the Science SSS test, or a final score of 6.0 on FCAT Writing+.
+Additionally, students may earn a Certificate of Achievement for "Notable Performance" in FCAT Writing+.
+To earn recognition for "Notable Performance," Grade 4 students must receive a final score of either 5.0 or 5.5 on the essay portion of FCAT Writing+.
 Grade 8 and 10 students must receive a final score of 5.5.